You are viewing this course for September start 2024

-- Ability to express ideas and communicate information in a clear and structured manner, in both written and oral form
+- Ability to express ideas and communicate information in a clear and structured manner, in both written and oral form;

-• analytical and creative thinking skills
+- Analytical and creative thinking skills;

-• time-management and organisational skills, including the ability to meet deadlines
+- Time-management and organisational skills, including the ability to meet deadlines;

-• team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement
+- Team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement.

 What will I learn?